-- We will build on the local work to test new pathways between primary, secondary and community based services through the Renfrewshire Development Programme.
-This learning will be used to make more permanent improvements. - For those with dementia, post diagnostic support is available and, in learning disabilities, the transition into adult services is being improved.
+- We will build on the local work to test new pathways between primary, secondary and community based services (including pharmacy) through the Renfrewshire Development Programme.
+This programme, led by NHS Greater Glasgow and Clyde, worked with partners to test new approaches to reduce hospital admissions and promote early discharge. - For those with dementia, post diagnostic support is available and, in learning disabilities, the transition into adult services is being improved.